aceofspadesss/weather-app/README.md

 ## Components

-All the components and can be found in "./src/components".
+All the components can be found in "./src/components".
 Each of the component has its' own role:

 App - Main component that handles layout and API requests. <br/>
 Forecast - Responsible for providing forecast data based on the longitude and latitude data provided Open Weather. <br/>